-The CAF-KMS requests a new PoP certificate using the new-order URL identified by the directory resource.
-The CSR in the request contains the public key generated in step-1, and the list of delegated TNs.
-The ACME Proxy returns a challenge to the CAF-KMS.
+The CAF-KMS orders a new PoP certificate using the new-order URL identified by the directory resource.
+The new-order request includes the Identifier of the certificate to be issued in the form of a TNAuthList containing the SPC of the TN Provider, plus the set (or a subset) of TNs that the TN Provider previously delegated to the Customer AF.
+The ACME Proxy verifies that the ACME Account is pre-authorized to issue certificates for the listed TNs, and returns a "201 Created" response containing the URL to finalize the order.

-Open issue – what Identity challenge is this (in the context of the ACME draft)?

-The CAF-KMS responds to the challenge received in step-3.
-The ACME Proxy checks that the challenge response is valid, and verifies that the Customer AF is authorized to request the PoP certificate attributes specified in the CSR received in step-3 (e.g., verify that the list of TNs has in fact been delegated to the Customer AF).
+The CAF-KMS assumes that the authorization for this order have been satisfied (i.e., it assumes that the ACME account has been pre-authorized to issue certificates for the requested identifier).
+Therefore, it constructs a CSR describing the certificate, and posts it to the finalize URL received in step-3.
+The Identifier field in the CSR is identical to the Identifier field sent with the new-order request in step-3.

-The ACME Proxy sends a request for a new PoP certificate to the STI-CA. The request includes the CSR received by the ACME Proxy in step-3.
-The STI-CA returns a challenge to the ACME Proxy.
+The ACME Proxy sends a request for a new PoP certificate to the STI-CA. The request includes the identifier contained in the CSR received from the CAF-KMS in step-4.The STI-CA returns an authorization challenge, along with a finalize URL, to the ACME Proxy.

 The ACME Proxy responds to the challenge received in setp-5 with a valid SPC token.

 The STI-CA validates the challenge response SPC token with the STI-PA as specified by SHAKEN.

+The ACME Proxy posts the CSR received from the CAF-KMS in step-4 to the finalize URL received from the STI-CA in step-5.

 The ACME Proxy starts polling the STI-CA to determine when the PoP certificate has been issued, as specified by SHAKEN.
 When the PoP certificate is issued by the STI-CA, the ACME Proxy downloads the certificate.